Machovsky/ethereum-contracts/README.md

 If any help will be needed, feel free to ask me on discord **arczi.eth#7777**

 # What are this contracts about?
-NFTLowGas.sol - ERC721A optimized contract with lower gas fees.
+ContractNFTLowGasERC721A.sol - ERC721A optimized contract with lower gas fees.
 This contract will let you create mint which has:
 2 stages - first for example free mint, second with paid mints

 To give you better example - you have 5000 NFT collection.
 With this contract you can make free mint for first 2000 NFTs and then 3000 paid mints.